The Good, the Bad and the Ugly: Meta-Analysis of Watermarks, Transferable Attacks and Adversarial Defenses: Transferable Attacks and Cryptography

-In cryptography, an \textit{EFID pair} \citep{goldreich90} is a pair of distributions $\dist_0,\dist_1$, that are \textbf{E}fficiently samplable, statistically \textbf{F}ar, and computationally \textbf{I}ndistinguishable.
-By a seminal result \citep{goldreich90}, we know that the existence of EFID pairs is equivalent to the existence of \textit{Pseudorandom Generators} (PRG).
-A PRG is an efficient algorithm which stretches short seeds into longer output sequences such that the output distribution on a uniformly chosen seed is computationally indistinguishable from a uniform distribution.
-Together with what is known about PRGs, this implies that EFID pairs can be used for tasks in cryptography, including encryption and key generation \citep{goldreich90}.
+\paragraph{EFID Pairs.} In cryptography, an \textit{EFID pair} \citep{goldreich90} is a pair of ensembles of distributions $\dist^0,\dist^1$, that are \textbf{E}fficiently samplable, statistically \textbf{F}ar, and computationally \textbf{I}ndistinguishable.
+By a seminal result \citep{goldreich90}, we know that the existence of EFID pairs is equivalent to the existence of \textit{Pseudorandom Generators} (PRG), which can be used for tasks including encryption and key generation \citep{goldreich90}, which makes EFID pairs a useful primitive.